bscotch/stitch/docs/gms2-file-structure.md

 We don't know what algorithm is used to generate these identifiers, but all our experiments show that as long as they are dash-separated hex strings with the exact same number of characters as GUIDs created by GMS2 itself they'll work just fine.
-We use either random UUIDs (v4) or generate them based on well-defined parameters (v3), depending on context.
+We can use either random UUIDs (v4) or generate them based on well-defined parameters (v3), depending on context.

 ## YYP <a id="yyp"></a>

 Each game project has a root `*.yyp` file that describes all of its resources and some of its high-level metadata.
-This is the entrypoint for GameMaker projects.
+This is the entry point for GameMaker projects.

 The root contents of the GMS2.3 `yyp` file are these: